coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 **To install new `cardano-node` and `cardano-cli` binaries:**

-1. To stop your Cardano node, type the following command where `<CardanoServiceName>` is the name of the systemd service running your Cardano node:
+1. If your Cardano node is running, then type the following command to stop the node where `<CardanoServiceName>` is the name of the systemd service running your node:
 ```bash
 sudo systemctl stop <CardanoServiceName>.service
 ```
-{% hint style="info" %}
-If you follow the [Coin Cashew](https://www.coincashew.com/) instructions for [Creating Startup Scripts](../part-ii-configuration/creating-startup-scripts.md), then `<CardanoServiceName>` is `cardano-node`
-{% endhint %}

 2. To replace the existing `cardano-node` and `cardano-cli` binaries, type the following commands where `<NewFolderName>` is the folder where you cloned the Cardano Node GitHub respository in the section [Building Cardano Node Binaries](./upgrading-a-node.md#BuildingCN) and `<DestinationPath>` is the absolute file path to the folder where you install Cardano Node binaries on your local computer:
 ```bash